logicguy1/The-Cookbook/Omurice/README.md

 <h2> Conclusion </h2>

 Omurice isn't too hard to make except for the final steps, you might break your omelette quite a few times.
-With some practice, these steps won't be a problem anymore!
+With some practice, these steps won't be a problem anymore! <br>
 It's also a good recipe for when you have some rice leftovers. ;)

 <h2> Discussion </h2>